Varunmargam/My_Blogs/clkmn1fbq001909jucu9m7dou.md

 Downloading or removing packages can only be executed by the root user.

-* `#apt install <package>`: To install any package in the system.
+* `apt install <package>`: To install any package in the system.

-    `#apt-get install`
+    `apt-get install`

-* `#apt remove <package>`: To remove the installed package.
+* `apt remove <package>`: To remove the installed package.

-* `#apt update`: Updates all the indexes of the installed packages in the system repository with the current versions.
+* `apt update`: Updates all the indexes of the installed packages in the system repository with the current versions.

-* `#apt upgrade`: Used to update the packages in the system.
+* `apt upgrade`: Used to update the packages in the system.
 It installs the latest versions of the packages that were retrieved using `#apt update`.

 ---

 # 📍Services

-#systemctl commands are used to control the services in the system.
+The `systemctl` commands are used to control the services in the system.

-* `#systemctl start service`: Starts the service.
+* `systemctl start service`: Starts the service.

-* `#systemctl enable service`: Enables the service i.e. when the system is booted the service will also get started.
+* `systemctl enable service`: Enables the service i.e. when the system is booted the service will also get started.

-* `#systemctl disable service`: Disables the service if it was enabled.
+* `systemctl disable service`: Disables the service if it was enabled.

-* `#systemctl status service`: Checks and displays the status of the service active or inactive.
+* `systemctl status service`: Checks and displays the status of the service active or inactive.

-* `#systemctl stop service`: Gracefully stops the services along with their child processes.
+* `systemctl stop service`: Gracefully stops the services along with their child processes.

-* `#systemctl kill service`: Kills the service forcefully not stopping the child processes.
+* `systemctl kill service`: Kills the service forcefully not stopping the child processes.

 ---